shs110/WebApp-with-App-Gateway/README.md

 ** Cache: Store semi-static data in Azure Cache for Redis.

-** CDN.
-Use Azure Content Delivery Network (CDN) to cache publicly available content for lower latency and faster delivery of content.
+** CDN: Use Azure Content Delivery Network (CDN) to cache publicly available content for lower latency and faster delivery of content.

 <a name="overview"></a>